mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

   * <span ><b>PROS</b></span>: Having assumed classification as the downstream applications, only the encoder is engaged and the decoder is discarded in contrastive learning.

-    \=> Therefore, contrastive models are mostly light-weight and perform better in discriminative downstream tasks.
+    \=> Therefore, contrastive models are mostly lightweight and perform better in discriminative downstream tasks.
   * <span style="color:gray"><b>CONS</b></span>: Contrastive is an emerging field and still has many problems to be solved:

     * Contrastive pre-training does not show good results in the NLP.